 That’s ridiculous.
 There isn’t an outfitter in Africa that wouldn’t take this deal.
 Why would anyone even think of following through on this?
 He is dollars ahead burning the winning ticket and finding ANY other venue to do a hunt.

-If they automatically add shit and tips are mandatory, then I'd tell them to pound sand.
+You’ve not been to Africa before I take it?If they automatically add shit and tips are mandatory, then I'd tell them to pound sand.
 My advice would be to get a copy of the contract including all the "small print" and go over it before making any decisions.
 Or if you're worried about it then just forget you ever "won"!